Help Stamp Out Shards!

 Use only competent, strong cardboard boxes.
 Good wrapping materials in preference order are:

-If shipping via FedEx or the PO, I fill the box around the wrapped glass with "packing peanuts".
-If shipping via UPS, I fill the box around the wrapped glass with a combination of peanuts and wadded up newspaper.
-(This is one of the better uses for our local daily newspaper).
+Fill the box around the wrapped glass with a combination of styrofoam "packing peanuts" and tightly wadded up newspaper .
+(This is one of the better uses for our local daily newspaper.)
+Be sure and tap the box on the table or floor to force the little peanuts to cozy into each other.
 There should be several inches between the wrapped glass and the outsides of the box.
-Remember, Jim McClure's copyrighted term here; leave a little "gush" space.
+Remember, Jim McClure's copyrighted term here; leave a little "gush" space so that a stray blow by an overzealous worker will have less chance of destruction.

-SEE BELOW: In a departure from the conventional double box "system", I have come to the conclusion that my non-patented double whammy box reinforcement plan works great, even better than double boxing, assuming each piece of glass is safely wrapped as above.
+In a departure from the conventional double box "system", my non-patented double whammy box reinforcement plan works great, even better than double boxing, assuming each piece of glass is safely wrapped as above.

-First pack the box with individually wrapped pieces leaving space between pieces and between the pieces and the sides of the box.
+First pack the box with individually wrapped pieces leaving space between pieces AND between the pieces and the top, bottom & sides of the box.

-Score the outside surface of each slab just below the top of the side of the box with a utility knife, see dotted lines on slabs illustrated below.
+Score the outside surface of each slab just below the top of the side of the box with a utility knife, see dotted lines on slabs illustrated at right.
 To do this, pull the slab up a little, score it then stuff it back down.

 Bend the slabs at the point of scoring over across the top of the box- one slab on top of the other.
-If the slab is longer than the width of the box, so much the better; just score it again and stuff it down inside the other side.
+Score them again and stuff them down inside the other side of the box.
 This makes a pretty darned secure shipping container.
-Not perfect, but Attila has to work harder to break glass wrapped like this.
+Not perfect, but Attila has to work harder to break glass boxed like this.

 FedEx is our current favorite way to ship.
-We use Ground unless time is of the essence which it might be in the dead of winter or during the Holiday "crush".
-If you ship glass, it will be worth your while to go to www.fedex.com and sign up for an account. (see Open an Account on the left side) It doesn't take long.
-Then when you ship, you can just go to the web site, put in the shipping info (which will almost always be FedEx Home Delivery for us), print out a white sheet of paper that is the label, stick it in a folder they provide, stick it on the package and just DROP it off at a FedEx place or even any independent mailing firm - such as Mail Boxes, Etc. No waiting in line - just lay it on the counter; it will be charged to your charge card.
-You will be shocked at the low price.
-Just wrap it like there's no tomorrow - I've never had a claim so I don't know how they work theirs.
-The first time takes a little time to get used to it but they handle their shipments very carefully - much better than the PO or UPS.
-I've not had breakage in over 4 years. knock, knock
+We use Ground or Home unless time is of the essence which it might be in the dead of winter or during the Holiday "crush".
+If you ship much glass, it will be worth your while to go to www.fedex.com and sign up for an account.
+It doesn't take long.
+Then when you ship, you can just go to the web site, put in the shipping info (which will almost always be FedEx Home Delivery for us), print out the label on a white sheet of paper, stick it in the clear plastic envelope FedEx provides, stick it on the package and just DROP it off (gently) at a FedEx place or even any independent mailing firm - such as Mail Boxes, Etc..
+My guys at my FedEx office have been trained to tape all of the plastic lable with their super-thick clear tape.
+I buy my own rolls of large "FRAGILE GLASS" stickers & attach them to all sides & the top.
+No waiting in line - just lay it on the counter; it will be charged to your credit card.
+Just wrap it like there's no tomorrow - I've only had 2 claims in thousands of shipments with them - both were under $100 and they just PAY.
+No big deal or investigation, they just PAY CLAIMS!

 The Post Office ships faster in Priority and the less time old glass is in transit is better so Priority is our favorite Post Office choice.
 This is especially true in very cold or hot weather.
-The Post Office rates are higher and it also charges a lot for insurance but they make up for it in untimely claim settlements.... up to 6 months.
-(Remember this when voting for those who would have the government handle our health care.)
+The Post Office rates for larger packages are higher and it also charges a lot for insurance but they make up for it in untimely claim settlements.... up to 6 months.
+(Remember this when voting for those who would have this same government handle your heart surgery.)
 Then there is the time spent standing in line while the 2 clerks visit or file their nails.
-We have made great use of the Click 'n Ship.
-They finally have the kinks worked out of it.
-It is so fun to just walk in past all those long lines and lay your packages on the counter and walk out....
+We use their web site Click 'n Ship for little boxes.
+They finally have the kinks worked out of their internet shipping program, even for Mac computers.
+It is so fun to just walk in past all those long lines and lay your packages on the counter & walk out....

-UPS has gotten faster in some areas (still several days slower than the PO Priority) but they are rougher with their packages.
-And they have drastically changed their policies in settling claims!
-We recommend no longer shipping with UPS unless there is no possible alternative or your shipment is large, heavy and VERY well packaged.
-As of February 2000, we have been advised by UPS that the extra value charged for high value items is NOT insurance and unless shipments are double boxed and the outer box is mangled or destroyed, they will not even consider a claim.
-In fact, on my last shipment, UPS representative, Linda McCabe accused my customer of having broken the glass deliberately after UPS had safely delivered it!!!!!!!!
+UPS has drastically changed their policies in settling claims!
+We recommend no longer shipping glass with UPS unless there is no possible alternative or your shipment is large, heavy and VERY well packaged.
+In February 2000, we were personally advised by the President of UPS that the extra value charged for high value items is NOT insurance and unless shipments are double boxed and the outer box is mangled or destroyed, they will not even consider a claim.
+In fact, on my last broken shipment in 2000, UPS representative, Linda McCabe, accused my customer of having broken the glass deliberately to collect the money after UPS had safely delivered it!!!!!!!!
+She vehemently disclaimed any responsibility for the gash in the outer box.

-Lastly, in extreme hot and cold weather, remind your recipient to allow the box to allow several hours for the box contents to come to room temperature before opening the box.
-Old pattern glass is very brittle and, in addition to not being able to withstand microwave ovens - ahem- it hates sudden changes in temperature.
+Lastly, in extreme hot and cold weather, remind your recipient to allow several hours for the glass contents to come to room temperature (acclimate) before opening the box.
+Old pattern glass is very brittle and, in addition to not being able to withstand microwave ovens - ahem - it hates sudden changes in temperature.

-I have created a hot pink note I put on the outside of packages I send when the weather is HOT or COLD that say:
+I have created a hot pink printed note I put on the outside of packages I send when the weather is HOT or COLD that says:

 "Caution!
 If the temperature outdoors is over 20 degrees different than the temperature inside, please give the package contents sufficient time to acclimate before opening.
 This adjustment can take several hours in extreme climates."